whilei/multi-geth/cmd/clef/README.md

 ### account_ecRecover

-#### Sign data
+#### Recover address

-Derive the address from the account that was used to sign data with content type `text/plain` and the signature.
+   Derive the address from the account that was used to sign data from the data and signature.

 #### Arguments
   - data [data]: data that was signed